Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

 - Distribute the pre-reading and video prior to the session.
 - Lecture on basis of file management and its importance.
-- Optional activity &ndash; introduce and facilitate the carpentries lesson on Tidy data as a code along or self-paced activity or digital learning environment.
+- Optional activity &ndash; introduce and facilitate the Carpentries lesson on Tidy data as a code along, self-paced activity, or digital learning environment.

 ### Instructor Notes